akthammomani/AI_Powered_Recipe_Recommender/README.md

 ## **Acknowledgments**

 Thank you to **Professor Dave Friesen** for your guidance and support throughout this project/class.
 Your insights have been greatly appreciated.
-I also want to extend my gratitude to my team members, whose contributions and collaboration were instrumental in completing this project.
-Thank you all for your hard work and dedication.